-There is the option to opt for a simplified evaluation system that does not include a verification visit.
-The verifier will only conduct a DESK re-evaluation on the re-evaluation dossier submitted.
-This is an optional decision, which is available but it is not recommended by the EUROPARC Federation, that always favours and support the regular re-evaluation with the visit of a verifier, which is mandatory for those at a first re-evaluation.
+There is the option for a simplified evaluation procedure that does not include a verification visit.
+The verfier will only conduct a DESK re-evaluation based on the submitted re-evaluation dossier.

+However, the EUROPARC Federation recommends and favors a regular re-evaluation with the visit of a verifier.